CleytonBonamigo/removebg/README.md

     ```
 2. Create new virtual environment:
     ```bash
+    #To create a new Virtual Env:
-    python -m venv removebg #or any name that you want
+    python -m venv removebg #You can change the "removebg" name of venv to whatever you want.

+    #To exit the venv
+    deactivate

+    #If you want to enter again into created Virtual Env
+    source removebg/bin/activate #Change "removebg" for whatever name that you named your venv.
     ```
 3. Execute sending the input image and de desired output:
     ```bash